EivindAntonsen/spring-aspect-poc/readme.md

 # AOP proof of concept
 This is a basic currency exchange rate API that displays aspect oriented programming used for logging and data access operations.

-### Setup
-Clone repository, start application from src/main/kotlin/no/esa/aop/application/AopApplication.main

-Should be no setup necessary other than Java 8.

 ### Annotations
 - Logged - used to annotate the functions that will be intercepted by LogAspect
 - DataAccess - used to annotate the functions that will be intercepted by DataAccessAspect